 - CRO isn’t a one-off strategy.
 Rather, it’s a continuing process that ensures that your marketing funnel and flywheel are always providing not just valuable but memorable experiences.
 The more consistently you achieve this, the more solid and sustainable your results will be.

 - Keep your focus in terms of monitoring your metrics.
 With the hundreds of metrics available to you through tracking software, it can get easy to get confused and lost.
 But remember that while those are all valid metrics, only a handful of them actually have a significant impact on your CRO efforts.

 - Foster collaboration with other stakeholders.
 Hopefully, during your review of the tips for optimization, you noticed that some tweaks can only be done with the help of people outside of the team that specifically handles CRO.
 This means that CRO should be a collective goal, achieved with combined efforts.
 Make sure to foster collaboration among different teams like content, SEO, and tech teams, so you can achieve them efficiently.

-> CRO can be a tricky matter to deal with, especially if you haven’t had sufficient practice in its implementation and since best practices vary for different goals and organizations.
-Share your own takes of priority metrics for CRO in the comments section, or feel free to drop the Propelrr team a line.
+CO can be a tricky matter to deal with, especially if you haven’t had sufficient practice in its implementation and since best practices vary for different goals and organizations.
+Share your own takes of priority metrics for CO in the comments section, or feel free to drop the Propelrr team a line.